ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 A DLP policy can be configured to:

 * Identify sensitive information, documents in a specific site (for SharePoint only) or specific labels contained in Exchange Online, SharePoint Online, and OneDrive for Business.
-* Prevent end-users from accidentally sharing sensitive information
+* Prevent end-users from accidentally sharing sensitive information.
-* Prevent end-users from accidentally deleting a document
+* Prevent end-users from accidentally deleting a document.
 * Educate end-users by presenting messages them on how to stay compliant when relevant.
 This is done without interrupting their workflow

 At the time of writing Office 365 has 100 prebuilt sensitive information types (Australian Passport Numbers etc.).
 In addition to the prebuilt sensitive information types custom types can be created.
 These custom types look for strings, patterns, or key words.